QUART-Online: Latency-Free Large Multimodal Language Model for Quadruped Robot Learning: Introduction

-Thus, this paper introduces QUART-Online, a novel latency-free quadruped multimodal large language model, designed to enhance inference efficiency without degrading the performance of the multimodal large language model.
 Specifically, we first propose a new operation named action chunk discretization (ACD), which maps a sequence of continuous action values onto a smaller set of discrete representative vectors.
 ACD compresses the original action representation space more effectively while retaining essential information, thereby enhancing the model's output frequency without compromising performance.
 Subsequently, we fine-tune the MLLM to integrate vision, language, and compressed actions into a unified semantic space.
 During inference, MLLM first outputs the predicted compressed action tokens, which are then decoded into a continuous trajectory for the robot to execute.

 By selecting an appropriate action chunk, QUART-Online aligns with the frequency of the underlying controller, facilitating real-time inference.
 This precise synchronization ensures swift system responses to inputs, resulting in smoother and more coherent action execution, thereby boosting the system's performance and efficiency in task completion.

 The performance of QUART-Online is evaluated on various navigation and whole-body manipulation tasks on QUARD~\cite{ding2023quar} benchmark.
 Extensive experiments have demonstrated that QUART-Online when integrated with existing MLLM systems, achieves real-time inference synchronized with the frequency of the underlying controllers, resulting in a significant 65\% improvement in the average task success rate.